tmforum/DataModelDocumentation/docs/Product/Promotion.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Product/Promotion.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `@baseType` : The base type for use in polymorphic collections
+  - Optional
+- `@schemaLocation` : A link to the schema describing a resource (for type extension).
+  - Optional
+- `@type` : The class type of the actual resource (for type extension).
+  - Optional
+- `description` : Description of Promotion
+  - Optional
+- `href` : Hyperlink to access the promotion.
+  - Optional
+- `id` : Unique identifier of Promotion.
+  - Optional
+- `lastUpdate` : Latest update date of Promotion
+  - Optional
+- `lifecycleStatus` : Status of Promotion, including draft/Test/WaitForApproval/Release/Suspend/Retirement.
+  - Optional
+- `name` : Name of Promotion.
+  - Mandatory
+- `type` : Type of promotion.The basic type is Award/Discount/Reduction.
+More types can be extended in future.
+  - Optional
+- `validFor` : The period for which the promotion is valid.

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon